Skip to main content

 Last month, I spent a week using only AI models for my mathematical work (I consulted for a fintech company, so this involves a lot of applied statistics and optimization).
 Here's what happened:

-Monday-Tuesday: Used Claude 3.7 Sonnet exclusively.
+Monday-Tuesday: Used Claude Opus 4.8 exclusively.
 Solved 90% of problems correctly on the first try.
 The 10% that failed were obscure statistical edge cases.
 Average time per problem: 2 minutes, including reading the explanation.

-Wednesday-Thursday: Switched to o1-pro.
-Accuracy went up to 98%, but average time per problem jumped to 8 minutes because the model is slower.
+Wednesday-Thursday: Switched to GPT-5.5 Pro.
+Accuracy went up to 98%, but average time per problem jumped to 6 minutes because the model is slower.
 For routine work, this wasn't worth it.

 Friday: Used DeepSeek-R1.
 Accuracy was about 85%, but being free meant I could throw 5 different phrasings at tough problems without worrying about cost.
 This worked well.

 The conclusion?
-For professional work, Claude is my fault.
-For tough problems, I'll pay for o1-pro.
+For professional work, Claude is my default.
+For tough problems, I'll pay for GPT-5.5 Pro.
 For exploration and learning, DeepSeek is fantastic.

 How to Actually Choose (Decision Framework)